Beliavsky/Fortran-code-on-GitHub/README.md

 [UniMoVib](https://github.com/zorkzou/UniMoVib): unified interface for molecular harmonic vibrational frequency calculations, by zorkzou and smutao

-[YA_EoS](https://github.com/fedebenelli/yaeos): thermodynamic equations of state library with both automatic and anallytical derivation capabilities, by Federico E. Benelli
+[YA_EoS](https://github.com/fedebenelli/yaeos): thermodynamic equations of state library with both automatic and analytical derivation capabilities, by Federico E. Benelli

 ## Containers and Generic Programming
 [any](https://github.com/degawa/any): user-defined type for mimicking procedures that can return different types, by Tomohiro Degawa